 Amend Your Request

-Submit Evidence Of Use
+Submit Evidence of Use

-Get Consent From Conflicting Trade Mark Owners
+Get Consent from Conflicting Trade Mark Owners

-• The applications numbers for both trademarks
+• The application numbers for both trade marks

-• Representation of the trademarks
+• Representations of the trade marks

-Drop The Trade Mark Application
+Drop the Trade Mark Application

 Example

-What Is The Trade Mark Opposition Process?
+What Is the Trade Mark Opposition Process?

 What Happens If My Trade Mark Infringes Someone Else’s Trade Mark?

-1. Create a new trade mark
+1. Creating a new trade mark

 Is My Trade Mark Valid Overseas?

-How To Apply For An International Trade Mark
+How to Apply for an International Trade Mark

 Key Takeaways